 Feel free to show me some love and leave a comment in the comment section below.
 It will help this blog post to rank better on search engines, as well as make it possible for more people to find out about creative real estate investing.

 I would really appreciate it if you also shared the article with someone who would benefit from this information.
 It is all about paying it forward!

 Join Our List And Learn How To Make 6 Figures Online For FREE!

 |I aim to provide the best and most accurate information to my readers on this website.
 Some of the links in this post are from sponsors.
 Read my Advertising Disclosure.|

 About The Author

-Stina Pettersson is originally from Sweden, but have resided in the U.S. for the past 6 years.
-She started her American journey in Miami, Florida, and recently moved to Austin, Texas.
+Stina is originally from Sweden but has resided in the U.S. for the past seven years.

-“My main goal is to always maintain a flexible lifestyle, where I set my own schedule.
-Even that I work harder than many, I love what I do every day and have the opportunity to help other people, which is a huge gift.”
+“My main goal is to maintain a flexible lifestyle, where I set my own schedule.
+Even that I work hard, I love what I do every day, and I also have the opportunity to help other people which is a huge gift.”